Tainted \\ Coders

 }

-This will update the Parent component of our child entity to be the parent entity.
-It will also add the child entity to our parent entity’s Children component.
+1. Update the Parent component of our child entity to be the parent

 If we wanted to build them all at once instead of one at a time we can use EntityCommands::with_children and pass a closure: